BM 950x180x70 [4x M8]

 - By using an appropriate combination of materials, they can achieve significant thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-- Significant importance in the industry of new technologies – are used in hard drives, electric motors, medical equipment and other modern machines.
+- Significant importance in the industry of new technologies – find application in HDD drives, electric motors, medical equipment or very modern machines.

 Disadvantages of neodymium magnets: